aferust/opencvd/README.md

 Pull requests are welcome for growing and enhancing the binding.
 I am willing to add more contributors to the project.
 Let's make it a complete binding to opencv.

+## Important note
+Please always use updated git repo (~master).
+The library on the dub repo only exists for increasing the visibility of the library.

 ## Requirements
 Opencvd requires the following packages to build: